-Sign in to your Microsoft account to view the warranty information for your device at the Xbox Online Service Center.
+Sign in to your Microsoft account to view the warranty information for your device at Device Support.

 BY USING YOUR XBOX ONE OR ACCESSORY, YOU AGREE TO THIS WARRANTY.
 BEFORE SETTING UP YOUR XBOX ONE OR ACCESSORY, PLEASE READ THIS WARRANTY CAREFULLY.
 IF YOU DO NOT ACCEPT THIS WARRANTY, DO NOT USE YOUR XBOX ONE OR ACCESSORY.
 RETURN IT UNUSED TO YOUR RETAILER OR MICROSOFT FOR A REFUND.
 Contact us for help with Xbox One or accessory hardware warranty issues.
 This warranty gives You specific legal rights.
 You may also have other rights which vary from State to State or Province to Province.